-TransPennine Express is seemingly the only UK rail operator introducing new routes from the December 11th timetable change.
+TransPennine Express is seemingly the only UK rail operator which introduced new routes at the December 11th timetable change.

-The planned revisions, which will primarily impact on Liverpool and Manchester, are:
+The planned revisions that primarily impacted on Liverpool and Manchester, are:

-(1) The stopping trains between Manchester Piccadilly station and Huddersfield are having their journeys extended to and from York via Leeds, then in alternate hours, they will switch between travelling between Newcastle and Scarborough.
+(1) The stopping trains between Manchester Piccadilly station and Huddersfield have had their journeys extended to and from York via Leeds, then in alternate hours, they will switch between travelling between Newcastle and Scarborough.